oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 #### Be aware of advanced operator configuration options

-Review the settings in the [Configuration reference]({{<relref "/userguide/managing-operators/using-helm.md">}}) for advanced or fine tuning options that might apply to your use case.
-These include node selectors, node affinity, Elastic Stack integration, the operator REST API, operator pod labels, operator pod annotations, and Istio.
+Review the settings in the [Configuration reference]({{<relref "/userguide/managing-operators/using-helm.md">}}) for less commonly used advanced or fine tuning Helm chart configuration options that might apply to your particular use case.
+These include node selectors,
+node affinity,
+Elastic Stack integration,
+the operator REST API,
+setting operator pod labels,
+setting operator pod annotations, and Istio.

 ### Install the operator